 The role of the ARC is to continue and protect the design criteria and value of Hampstead.
 Anyone interested in custom plans or modifications to existing structures should read below for more information on the necessary steps.

-To schedule a meeting to begin the New Architectural Plan Design Process, email us at email@example.com.
+To begin the Architectural Plan Review Process, email us at firstname.lastname@example.org.

 Step 1.
 Preliminary Discussions with Custom Residential & Commercial Prospects

-1. Prospect receives from the Hampstead principals or agents the appropriate Hampstead Documents, including the ARC Design Code, Approved Architects List (located here), SmartCode zoning information, and any other relevant details.
+1. Prospect receives from the Hampstead principals or agents the appropriate Hampstead Documents, including Hampstead Design Code, Approved Architects List (located here), SmartCode zoning information, and any other relevant details.

 2. Prospect selects an Approved Architect, or submits additional architect name and necessary information to the ARC for review.
 The ARC reserves the right to turn down any architect for any reason.
-Submission of an architect whom is not on the Approved Architects List will generally slow the review process considerably, and incurs a $1,850 Non-Refundable Review Fee for up to 10 hours of Town Architect review time.
-Any time needed above this will be charged to prospect at $200/hour.
-Use of an Approved Architect has a $300 Non-Refundable Review Fee.
+Submission of an architect whom is not on the Approved Architects List will generally slow the review process considerably, and incurs a $2500 Non-Refundable Review Fee.
+Use of an Approved Architect has a $500 Non-Refundable Review Fee.